Attending your ceremony

 Number 3

-Proceed towards the Chancellor, stop at a spot marked on the floor, "doff" your mortarboard (this will be the stage photo) and walk back to your seat via the stairs in the centre of the dais.
-There will be no hand shaking and appropriate COVID-19 physical distance will be maintained while ensuring the graduand receives a quality stage photo.
+Proceed halfway towards the Chancellor, stop, "doff" your mortarboard (stop next to the Chancellor for the stage photo) and walk back to your seat via the stairs in the centre of the dais.
+Please be aware there will be no handshaking.

 Number 4